-Safety first with the right mountain bike accessories
+Safety first with the right mountain bike gear

-- When you take the kids on a mountain bike adventure, you can bet that there'll be some bumps and grazes along the way.
-Although you can't avoid every minor accident, you can make sure you have the right safety equipment to keep your child as well protected as possible.
+When you take kids on a mountain bike adventure, you can bet that there'll be some bumps and grazes along the way.
+Although you can't avoid every minor accident, you can make sure you have the right safety equipment, so your child can get back on their feet quickly after a tumble.
 Appropriate padding for the elbows, knees and shins is an absolute must.
-Does your little one enjoy shredding the downhills in bike parks?
-If so, they'll also need a back protector, a full-face helmet, neck brace and crash pants to keep the spine, chin, lips, teeth and nose safe from harm.
+Is your child already a little ripper in the bike park?
+If so, it's time to get them a back protector, a full-face helmet, neck brace and crash pants to keep the spine, chin, lips, teeth and nose safe from harm.
 When sourcing all this protective equipment, ensure that everything fits nicely and is easy to put on and take off.
 Nothing should slip and slide or feel too tight.
 Ideally, ask your child to try it all on and take it for a spin outside.

-- Get your hands on a rucksack so you have somewhere to put all your supplies.
+Find a decent riding backpack, so you have somewhere to put all your gear.
 Make sure it's lightweight and comfy to wear – you'll barely notice it if it sits close to your body.
-When you pack, check that your rucksack and body have roughly the same centre of gravity.
-Just pop your coat and change of clothes right at the bottom, followed by the heavier items (your water bottle and so on) in the middle and the lighter things (think cereal bars) around everything else.
+While packing, make sure that your backpack and body have roughly the same centre of gravity.
+Stash a jacket and change of clothes right at the bottom, followed by any heavier items in the middle and the lighter things (think cereal bars) around everything else.